missionpinball/mpf-docs/versions/understanding.rst

 Understanding MPF version numbering
 ===================================

+This page explains:

-This page explains how version numbering works in MPF, and how the MPF documentation versions map to the MPF versions.
+* How version numbering works in MPF, and
+* Hnd how the MPF documentation versions map to the MPF versions.

-MPF is a work-in-progress and under constant development.
-The core developers spend about 40 hours a week working on MPF with multiple fixes and enhancements made every day.
+MPF is under constant development.
+The core developers typically spend a combined 40 hours a week working on MPF with multiple fixes and enhancements made every day.
+(You can see the stream of code "commits" on GitHub, `here for MPF <https://github.com/missionpinball/mpf/commits/dev>`_ and `here for MPF-MC <https://github.com/missionpinball/mpf-mc/commits/dev>`_.
+(Actually we work on the docs a lot too, check out the latest updates `here <https://github.com/missionpinball/mpf-docs/commits/latest>`_.

-We release a new version of MPF about every 2-3 months.
+Anyway, we release a new version of MPF every 2-3 months.
 (See the full release history :doc:`here <history>`).

-MPF versions follow a standard called `semantic versioning <http://semver.org/>`_ which uses a MAJOR.MINOR.PATCH version number format.
+MPF version numbering follows a standard called `semantic versioning <http://semver.org/>`_ which uses a "MAJOR.MINOR.PATCH" version number format.
 For example, the version number ``0.31.8`` is major version 0, minor version 31, and patch number 8.

 .. note::

-   Version numbers in MPF are numeric, not mathematical decimals.
+   Version numbers in MPF are numbers separated by dots which are *not( mathematical decimals.
 In other words, MPF 0.30 is "zero point thirty", which is not the same as "0.3" which is "zero point three".
 Also, 0.30 is 27 versions newer than 0.3.

-All the MAJOR versions of MPF start with "0" because we have not yet released a "1." version.
+All the MAJOR versions of MPF start with "0" because we have not yet released a 1.0 version yet.

 MPF features and configuration files can change between MINOR versions.
 For example, there were significant changes between versions 0.21 and 0.30.